 - If you’ve never taught the vocab or structures you want to use, add visual supports.
 I like to put them in my Slides, because it helps me remember what my plan was.
 You can also write them out on your white board as you go!

 - Project the image, making statements while pointing and pausing, using your vocabulary supports.
 Ask questions about the picture and about the statements you’ve made about the picture.
 Students answer as a class, or you can ask individuals.
 Essentially, circle the statements.
-Here’s a great post from Martina Bex about How to Circle!
+Here’s a post about How to Circle!

 Added Fun For Picture Talks: